1117th F1 GRAND PRIX | 94th ITALIAN GRAND PRIX | 74th GRAND PRIX AT MONZA

 HOW MANY DRS ZONES WILL THERE BE AT THE 2024 ITALIAN GRAND PRIX?

-It’s yet to be announced how many DRS zones there will be at the 2024 Italian Grand Prix.
-Last year, there were two DRS zones.
-There activation zones are located on the main straight and between Turns 7 & 8.
+As usual at Monza, there are two DRS zones at the 2024 Italian Grand Prix.
+The activation zones are located on the main straight and between Turns 7 & 8.

 MONZA TRACK GUIDE